Peggypei98/Interactive-Lab-Hub/Lab 1/README.md

 Present your ideas to the other people in your breakout room (or in small groups).
 You can just get feedback from one another or you can work together on the other parts of the lab.

+__Summarize feedback you got here__

+1. How to know the rage of the temperature?
+2. People still have to check the weather on their phone to know more infromation.

+## Part B. Act out the Interaction

+Try physically acting out the interaction you planned.
+For now, you can just pretend the device is doing the things you’ve scripted for it.

+__Are there things that seemed better on paper than acted out?__

+The things that seemed better on paper that acted out were that I could find many drawbacks in my previous paperwork and try to improve it.
+For instance, I initially used my cellphone as the indicator, which was a little bit too heavy to keep on windows.
+Thus, I would put the weight of the device as a consideration in my following study.

+__Are there new ideas that occur to you or your collaborators that come up from the acting?__

+The new ideas that occurred to me from the actions are that I can try to make my device connect to all the 3C devices in the space.
+Furthermore, I can also put other thermo measurment into my design, such as shower water and fridge.